 Clare Littleton spent her childhood growing up on the Masai Mara, Kenya, East Africa, and has developed a varied career and a deep understanding of community of culture and appreciation for nature and wildlife.

 At the age of seven Clare travelled back and forth from Kenya to boarding school in England and later completed her education at the University of Wales graduating in environmental, social and cultural anthropology.
-Much of Clare’s work over the years has involved field research and travel to various parts of the world including Nepal, Tibet, Ethiopia, Jordan and Jamaica.
+Much of Clare’s work over the years has involved field research and travel to various parts of the world including Nepal, Tibet, Ethiopia and Jordan.
 Many years later Clare returned to Jordan to live with the Bedouin in the cave city of Petra where she continued to expand her knowledge of community of culture through the medium of art and photography.

-Clare is now living her dream with passion painting full time.
 Currently settled during the pandemic in a most beautiful part of West Wales overlooking the Teifi River, surrounded by nature, Clare's work continues to evolve through compositions that entice the viewer into a world she shares through her captivating artistic style.

 Littleton endeavours to reference distinct layers of human emotion in her figurative works that can be detected in the beautifully painted faces and postures of her models; indeed it is clearly possible to perceive an influence of Sandro Botticelli when considering the serene expressions found on the subjects.
 Every composition reflects a passion for life in its most organic form as Littleton celebrates the natural processes through her works.
 The artwork ‘The Kiss’ offers insight into the artist’s mind through the amorous couple depicted as well as in the tenderness of the expectant mother illustrated in ‘Lady Eleonore’.
 Littleton elegantly incorporates magical scenes into her figurative works; the figures she portrays are often presented in the foreground of a sweeping field or with blossoming flowers cascading through their hair.
 This symbolic detail evokes the primordial connection between man and nature which continues to inspire Littleton’s works, whilst suggesting an influence of Frida Kahlo who also had a sincere connection with nature and famously integrated leaves and flowers into her self portraits.
 Further analysis reveals a deeper link between the colour palettes utilised by Littleton and Khalo who both adopt bright and earthy hues in their works to enhance the organic semblance of their depictions.